Last updated: ET

 State of Emergency

-Following the November 13, 2015 attacks in Paris, the French authorities have raised the Vigipirate alert to the highest level (terrorist alert) and have declared a country-wide state of emergency.
-Controls have been reinstated at points of entry, enhanced security measures have been put in place at airports, curfews could be imposed in certain areas, traffic could be restricted in some neighbourhoods and there could be disruptions to public transportation in Ile-de-France.
-Due to the state of emergency, there is a heightened potential for police raids to take place.
+Following the November 13, 2015, attacks in Paris, French authorities declared a country-wide state of emergency.
+Controls were reinstated at points of entry into the country and enhanced security measures were put in place at airports.
+During the state of emergency, French authorities could impose curfews in certain areas and restrict traffic in some neighbourhoods, causing disruptions to public transportation (particularly in Île-de-France).
+The state of emergency also heightens the potential for police raids to take place.
 If you are in an area where a police raid is being conducted, remain indoors, close all windows and blinds, and stay away from windows.
-Exercise a high degree of personal security awareness, maintain a heightened level of vigilance and be aware of your surroundings at all times.
+Remain vigilant at all times, monitor local news and follow the instructions of local authorities.

 There is a threat of terrorism in Europe.
 Terrorist attacks could occur at any time and could target areas frequented by expatriates and foreign travellers, such as tourist attractions, restaurants, bars, coffee shops, shopping centres, markets, hotels, schools, places of worship and airports and other transportation hubs.
 Exercise caution if attending sporting events, religious holiday celebrations and other public festivities.
 Remain vigilant at all times, monitor local media and follow the advice of local authorities.

-The French government maintains a government alert system, Vigipirate (French only), the purpose of which is to protect the country’s population, infrastructures and institutions, and to prepare response measures in case of attack.
-The alert level for France is currently at the highest level (terrorist alert).
-Expect tighter security measures and increased police/military presence at all points of entry (road, rail, sea and air) and in public areas.
+The French government maintains a terrorist alert system, Vigipirate (French only), the purpose of which is to protect the country’s population, infrastructure and institutions, and to prepare response measures in case of attack.
+The Ministry of Interior has launched a free smartphone app that alerts users to a suspected terrorist attack or an exceptional situation.
+The alert level for France is currently at the highest level.
+Expect increased security measures and police/military presence at all points of entry (road, rail, sea and air) and in public areas.
 Monitor the Ministry of Interior’s website (French only) for additional information.

-Strikes, student demonstrations, labour unrest and other protests occur occasionally.
-They can lead to significant disruptions to public transportation and postal services.
-Avoid all demonstrations and large gatherings as they have the potential to suddenly turn violent.
-Follow the advice of local authorities and monitor local media.
+Strikes, student demonstrations, labour unrest and other protests are banned during the state of emergency; however, these may continue to occur occasionally and can lead to significant disruptions to public transportation and postal services.
+Avoid all demonstrations and large gatherings, as they have the potential to suddenly turn violent.
+Follow the instructions of local authorities and monitor local media.